tkmharris/tkmharris.github.io/content/flotsam/haskell-akiyama-tanigawa.md

 ---

 I am a big fan of the Akiyama–Tanigawa algorithm[^1][^2] for computing [Bernoulli numbers](https://en.wikipedia.org/wiki/Bernoulli_number).
-It works by generating a structure resembling Pascal's triangle, whose rows' entries are determined by a simple calculation on the two entries above them, from which we can read off the sequence of Bernoulli numbers.
+It works by generating a structure resembling Pascal's triangle, with rows whose entries are determined by a simple calculation on the two entries above them, from which we can read off the sequence of Bernoulli numbers.

 What I like about this algorithm, besides its simplicity and elegance, is that it admits a concordantly simple and elgant implementation in Haskell using infinite data structures.